 During the course you will be introduced to the fundamentals of light and lighting, gaining an understanding of the lighting process from conception to realisation.
 Using cutting-edge technologies you will develop high levels of technical skill and industry knowledge, in a range of areas within the lighting profession.
 By investigating the processes and techniques used in lighting you will learn to programme a range of lighting consoles and control platforms.
 You will also create video content for use with media servers.

-The foundation course is Lighting Design and Technology is delivered in lectures, workshops and laboratories, as well as television studios and other creative spaces.
+The Lighting Design course is delivered in lectures, workshops and laboratories, as well as television studios and other creative spaces.

 Assessment involves a mixture of assignments, coursework, presentations and class tests throughout the year, with exams for some modules.

 The Institution of Engineering and Technology (IET) has accredited this lighting design course and it meets the educational requirements to become an Incorporated Engineer (IEng).

 During your foundation course in Lighting Design you will gain hands-on experience working on a range of performances and events.
 We encourage all students to complete a placement as part of their lighting degree.
 On a sandwich placement, you can spend up to a year working in the industry to apply your new knowledge and learn new skills – it’s a great boost to your CV and can lead directly to employment when you graduate.